-This not only improves the experience of drinking a warm coffee, but also affects the flavour.
-Have you ever forgotten about your cuppa, only to come back to a cold brew that tastes nothing like it did 30 minutes ago?
+This not only improves the experience of drinking a warm coffee but also affects the flavour.
+Have you ever forgotten about your cuppa, only to come back to a cold brew that tastes nothing as it did 30 minutes ago?
 Well it’s not actually the coffee’s flavour that changes, but rather the way we perceive it to taste.

-Our taste receptors are most sensitive in the range from 20°C to 35°C (68 to 95 degree fahrenheit).
+Our taste receptors are most sensitive in the range from 20°C to 35°C (68 to 95 degrees Fahrenheit).
 That is, we taste things better that are around room temperature.
 The taste receptors in question don’t always register flavours that are much hotter or colder than this range, and thus we don’t taste them.

 Bitterness is one of these flavours that is attenuated at high temperatures.
 What this means is at hotter temperatures we can ignore a lot of the bitterness while still getting the aroma and flavour of the coffee!

 Most of the time, bad coffee has more to do with the coffee itself and less with the machine.
 Here are the top 3 reasons why bad pods are making your cuppa taste bad.

 Ground coffee goes stale in mere hours.
 That’s why your favorite coffee snob looks at you with disdain when you tell them you buy it pre-ground.
 Guess what’s in a Nespresso coffee pod?